mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 7) Deploy the new flow.
 Vist the web service with a browser and monitor heartbeats.

 :checkered_flag:**Take two screenshots.
 One will show the browser screen.
 Name this screenshot Project1Part5Browser.png.
-The second will show the the Node-RED palette and the debug window with responses coming from the web service.
+The second will show the Node-RED palette and the debug window with responses coming from the web service.
 Name this screenshot Project1Part5Node-RED.png.
 These screenshots should make it clear to the grader that you have a working system.**

 ### Part 6: Build an AJAX web site using Express and Node-RED